helensz98/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interactions outputs and inputs.
 **Describe and detail the interaction, as well as your experimentation.**

 The teacahble machine model performs poorly (and frustratingly so) with the pi camera.
 I spent hours changing epoch and increasing dataset without success.
 Therefore, I decided to use the face detection openCV model.
-I also modifeid it so that it detects a smile.
+I also modifeid it so that it when it detects a smile, it says "cheese" to the users.

+I added a 0.5 sec silent out.mp3 file to play before cheese.mp3 so that syllables won't get cut off.

 <img src="https://github.com/helensz98/Interactive-Lab-Hub/blob/Spring2021/Lab%205/mask.jpeg"  width="400"/>

-When the camera detects 1. human face(s) and 2. smile(s), it prompts users to take a selfie.
+When the pi detects faces, it prompts users to smile by printing say cheese on the screen.
+When users smile, the pi says "cheese" to inform users that their smiling faces are captured.

+I connected the pi with my bluetooth headphone.

 [Please click to watch the video](https://youtu.be/R58XpGzcE4s)